 High-speed TGV trains link Strasbourg with Paris Gare de l'Est in as little as 1h46 every hour or two through the day.

 These TGVs travel at up to 300 km/h (186 mph).
 TGVs have 1st & 2nd class, a cafe-bar, power sockets at all sea5s & free WiFi.
-Many on this route are double-deck TGV Duplex, see the TGV page for photos & travel tips.
+Many on this route are double-deck TGV Duplex, see the TGV page for photos & tips.

 -